How do you know if you have fibromyalgia? Symptoms, diagnosis, treatment, management.

 It may be a long wait, so trust me and practice self-care…

-An important part of self-care is finding a supportive doctor who understands fibromyalgia and has experience this pain disorder.
+An important part of self-care is finding a supportive doctor who understands fibromyalgia and has experienced this pain disorder.
 While home remedies can help you combat your symptoms, it,s best to discuss them with a rheumatologist before trying anything new.

 Fibromyalgia is a terrible disorder.
 Now you know why fibromyalgia affects more women, but how do you know if you have fibromyalgia at all?